What are the Havening Techniques?

 What if my client or I feel uncomfortable about touching?

 Havening Touch involves a simple touch of the hands, upper arm, and face.
 Even though a trusted practitioner will be performing Havening Touch, it is essential as part of the informed consent process that permission be obtained for this aspect of the session.
 There are certain circumstances where the practitioner or the client may not wish to touch or be touched.
 This is not a problem, as the client can self-apply Havening Touch.
 These techniques are demonstrated in the videos.

 How are the Havening Techniques different from TFT, EFT, and EMDR?

 Even though these approaches look similar, the Havening Technique appears to produce a more rapid response and cause less distress for the client than TFT, EFT, and EMDR.
 In large part, we believe this is due to the comprehensive understanding of the underlying neurobiology for the Havening Techniques.
 In addition, the Havening Techniques have different modalities that make it possible to accelerate healing.
 In short, the Havening Techniques have been designed as a powerful, biologically engineered healing method.
 EFT and TFT are innovative energy oriented therapy, coaching, and self-help techniques based on the newly emerging field of energy psychology.
 Energy psychology methods are designed to assess where the body's energies are blocked or not in harmony and then correct and balance the flow of these energies, thereby aligning the body's natural energies.
 They use the ancient Chinese meridian system with a gentle tapping procedure, which stimulates designated end points on the face and body, while saying specific phrases and focusing on issues of emotional intensity in order to release the intensity and re-frame the issues.
-EMDR, which involves eye movements, does not possess a variety of methods and techniques, which are so important in the Havening Techniques.

 Are the Havening Techniques dangerous?